 Using the Rolex serial number chart is not necessarily a good way to figure out when the Rolex watch was originally sold by the AD.
 For that specific information, you will need the original signed/dated warranty card or sales receipt.
 Although Rolex and dealers do not want watches to sit in the display case for long, it’s not unusual, especially for less popular or solid gold models, to sit in a jewelry store case for years after the manufacture date.
 You should also know that just because a case has a serial number dated from 2008, doesn’t mean the watch was fully assembled in 2008.
 As far as we know, Rolex will continue to use each case series until they are used up.
 If you are about to purchase a Rolex watch at an authorized dealer, it’s a good idea to check the chart below to get an idea of how long the watch might have been in the dealer’s inventory.
 This could potentially be used as a negotiation point for getting a lower price on the watch.
 The dealer will desperately want to move older pieces from their case.

-Now that you learned how to find your Rolex serial number, use can use the chart below to approximate the age of your watch.
+Now that you learned how to find your Rolex serial number, use can use the chart below to approximate the age of your watch by series.
 This Rolex serial number database is made available for information purposes only.
 It may not provide 100% accurate info for dating your Rolex Watch.
-Use this serial number list for estimations only.
-Please report known errors in the comments below.
+Use this list for estimations only.
+To make this information better for the community, please report known errors in the comments below.